LHRK/Nanodisc-Builder/README.md

-# Genereic protocol for constructing Nanodiscs in silico
+# Generic protocol for constructing Nanodiscs in silico
 The protocol introduces a novel approach for constructing MSPs in silico.
 Integrated with Insane and Martinize scripts, the protocol can be used to easily construct nanodisc systems.